 Price at time of publish: $99.Continue to 5 of 19 below.

 MiiR Camp Cup

 Coffee drinkware is, of course, very important too and can extend how long you enjoy a hot cup of coffee.
-"I drink out of this mug almost every morning and it keeps my coffee hot for hours.
-Features like the square handle and slide lid make it both functional and easy to look at (plus it's available in a multitude of colors)," Associate Editor Kristina Razon says.
+We like this insulated mug that keeps coffee hot for hours.
+It has a grippy, square handle and a slider lid and is available in a range of colors.
+(The green speckled!
+The light blue!
+The copper!)

-If you're into smart gadgets, it's worth giving the Ember Mug a look.
+If you're into smart gadgets, it's worth giving the Ember Travel Mug a look.
 It's controlled by an app, where you set your ideal coffee temperature (135°F is our go-to).
-When you pour coffee in the mug, it lets the coffee cool down to this preset temperature and then holds it there for up to 1.5 hours...or longer, if the mug is on its charging pad.
+When you pour coffee in the mug, it lets the coffee cool down to this preset temperature and then holds it there for hours.
+You can check out our full review of it here.

 Our favorite cold brew maker is this model from OXO.
 It produces fantastic cold brew, is easy to use, and is on the small side, which means it's easier to store.
 Plus, its compact glass carafe fits the fridge.
 If you're looking for a larger cold brew maker, we recommend this one from Toddy.

 When we tested milk frothers, we looked at foam quality, versatility, and design.
 This model from Breville was one of our favorites, as it offers a temperature control and has a large capacity, so it can fit enough milk for a few drinks at once.
 For those who are looking to make DIY lattes or cappuccinos but are on a budget or lack the storage space for an electric model, we recommend this handheld frother from Golde.